Coopertronic/useful-bash-functions/README.md

 This simply echos a generic error message and exits the script on an error. `exit 1`

+#### test_service()

+This tests if a system-D service is active or not returning a 0 for active and a 1 if not.

+#### test_installed()

+This simply tests if a package is installed or not returning a 0 if installed and a 1 if not.

+#### do_install()

+This function will install a list of packages without prompting for user input.
+It will check if sudo is needed or not.

 #### not_my_dir()

 This simply echos a generic error message when an expected directory (thing) is not found.